La Rochelle to Bordeaux Cycling Holiday

 22 miles/35 kms

 Cycling out of Royan along the Boulevard Garnier you can admire the town’s beautiful beach and the stunning 19th century villas that have enjoyed this fabulous ocean view for centuries.
 A little furher on the route unveils some wonderful views across the wide and mighty Gironde Estuary.
 Stop in the tiny village of Talmont sur Gironde, perched on a rocky outcrop above the estuary, to admire the Romanesque church and colourful hollyhock displays.
-In Meshers sur Gironde the artisan cave dwellings, dug into the limestone cliffs, are worthy of a quick break before you carry on to your overnight stop in the charming village of Mortagne sur Gironde.
+In Meshers-sur-Gironde the artisan cave dwellings dug into the limestone cliffs, are worthy of a quick break before you carry on to your overnight stop in the charming village of Mortagne-sur-Gironde.

 Evening meal included tonight